-During the early part of summer 2018, the U.S. Food and Drug Administration (FDA) has approved several new anticancer therapeutics and expanded the use of some previously approved anticancer therapeutics to include new types of cancer.Read More
+In the final days of 2019, the U.S. Food and Drug Administration (FDA) approved expanding the use of a previously approved molecularly targeted therapeutic called olaparib (Lynparza) to include treating certain patients diagnosed with one of the deadliest types of cancer—pancreatic cancer.Read More